ibm-cloud-docs/language-translator/customizing.md

 In some cases it might seem that a custom model trained with a parallel corpus is ignoring a specific example that you provided.
 In these cases, try searching your training data for other sentences that might be influencing the translation behavior, or consider using a forced glossary if you want to control a specific translation.

-## Monolingual corpus customization
-{: #monolingual-corpus-customization}

-Monolingual corpus customization is deprecated and available only through the v2 API.
-Monolingual corpus customization is not supported in the v3 API.
-{: tip}

-Use a **monolingual corpus** to improve the general translation style of your model.
-Provide a plain text file in the target language, and the service will supplement the base model with general patterns and style that it learns from the text.

-- Training data format: plain text (UTF-8 encoded)
-- Minimum number of sentences: 1,000

 ## Creating TMX files
 {: #creating-tmx-files}